Logical Separability of Labeled Data Examples under Ontologies: Weak Separability for Decidable Fragments of FO

 We study $(\Lmc,\Lmc)$-separability for $\Lmc \in \{ \ALCI, \text{GF}, \text{FO}^2 \}$.
-None of these fragments \Lmc contains UCQ, and thus we cannot use Theorem~\ref{critFOwithoutUNA} in the same way as for GNFO above.
-All our results, in particular the lower bounds, also apply to the special case of GRE where the set $P$ of positive examples is a singleton and $P,N$ is a partition of $\mn{cons}(\Dmc)$.
-The same is true for the special case of entity comparison where both $P$ and $N$ are singletons.
+None of these fragments \Lmc contains UCQ (or even CQ), and thus we cannot use Theorem~\ref{critFOwithoutUNA} in the same way as for GNFO above.
+We also investigate the special cases of definability, referring expression existence, and entity distinguishability.